shepai/BIORTC_Nigeria/BOOTCAMP/README.md

 ## Level 3 - Data Science

 Being able to import and preprocess various types of data forms the foundation for all the modeling and analysis we will do later.
+In this last part of the Bootcamp, we will learn how to handle data in python code with _numpy_, inspect and load it with _pandas_, and visualise it with _matplotlib_.
+This will give you all the nessesary tools for working with your own datasets in your projects.

 #### Task a - Handling of your data with Numpy
-- numpy, arrays, accessing data
+First, we will learn how to use the library _numpy_ to handle and understand scientific data in python.

+<a href="BOOTCAMP/Level 3 - Data Science/3a_numpy.ipynb">Click here to view worksheet</a>

-#### Task b - Unsing Pandas to load and inspect datasets
+#### Task b - Using Pandas to load and inspect datasets
-- pandas - dataframes to load in different types of data(csv,json,...)
-- inspecing this data, simple statistics, what does that mean
+Next, we will learn how to load in different types of data, inspect it to understand the basic needed preprocessing steps, and then do the preprocessing.
+For this, we will use the _pandas_ library.

+<a href="BOOTCAMP/Level 3 - Data Science/3b_pandas.ipynb">Click here to view worksheet</a>

-#### Task c - Application of this to real-world datasets
+#### Task c - Using Matplotlib ot visualise your data
-- tasks with different types of actually relevent datasets to the projects(look into spreadsheet)
-- load in these datasets, gather images, simple data visualisation?
+Last, we learn how to visualise that loaded data with _Matplotlib_, another very useful important library:

+<a href="BOOTCAMP/Level 3 - Data Science/3c_datasets.ipynb">Click here to view worksheet</a>